wei-0321/SIC-Macro-Processor/README.md

 # SIC-Macro-Processor
-A simple implementation of SIC macro processor, written in python.
+A simple implementation of SIC(Simplified Instructional Computer) macro processor, written in python.

 # Overview